 Through this hotspot, thousands of individuals and families in agricultural bonded labour are coming together for their rights to land, incomes, education and dignity – working for an end to this inter-generational form of modern slavery.

-In south-eastern Nepal, a recent survey found that 97,000 adults and 13,000 children are in forced labour, through a system called harwa-charuwa.
+In south-eastern Nepal, the International Labour Organization estimates that 97,000 adults and 13,000 children are in forced labour, through a system called Harawa-Charawa.
 Within these families, men work growing crops, and women, children, and the elderly work as cattle herders or as domestic servants.
-Two-thirds of these households are from “dalit” castes, traditionally considered “untouchables”.
+A large proportion of these households are from “Dalit” castes, traditionally considered “untouchables”.

 The South-Eastern Nepal hotspot is a comprehensive community-based program, currently supporting 9 local NGOs’ and 4 specialist NGOs’, and aims to contribute significantly to the eradication of this form of bonded labour.
 The inter-linked strategies of the hotspot, based on communities’ and local NGO’s understanding of the root causes include: